Sifchain/sifnode/docs/chainOps/standalone/tutorials/betanet.md

 cat ~/.sifnoded/config/config.toml | grep moniker
 ```

-3. Run the following command to become a validator:
+3. Run the following command to become a validator (from within the container):

 ```
 sifnodecli tx staking create-validator \